leonardo-racic/fish-a-fiche/documentation/documentation.md

 ### singletons.py

-A file containing multitasking functions which avoid having to put them back each time in other files
+A file containing multitasking functions which avoid having to put them back each time in other files.

 ### terminal_log.py

 A file which allows a user encountering a problem with the site to record their errors before sending them to the site's moderation team.
-Team which will therefore be able to analyze its problem based on the data recorded by the user
+Team which will therefore be able to analyze its problem based on the data recorded by the user.

+### JS modules

+A folder in which js modules are stocked and used to verify the user's input.